mayaanayak/OpenFlightsGraphAlgorithms/log.md

 Maya Nayak - Worked on fixing the proposal and began implementing our covered algorithm (Dijkstra)

 Syed Ammar Raza - Worked on making the graph using a two dimensional vector and a map.

+**April 17th**
+Our goal for this week was to implement our covered algorithm.
+We have yet to extensively determine the algorithm's viability through testing, but we accomplished this goal.

+Maya Nayak - Implemented the covered algorithm (Dijkstra)